Bing Carburetors that pee gasoline onto your boot; or,

 IF the leak is ONLY a tiny bit of weeping or leak from only that small hole in the bottom of the carburetor:

-Remove the bowl, clean the outside bowl area with fine picks, solvent, etc. Use a taper tool of some sort, & give the folded-over pipe a modest whack with the tool & quite small hammer, with the carburetor bowl top surface down onto a flat hard surface such as a thick metal plate.
-This will re-seat & re-stake the tiny pipe.
+Remove the bowl, clean the outside bowl area with fine picks, strong solvent, etc. With the carburetor bowl top surface upside-down onto a flat hard surface such as a thick metal plate, and using a tapered tool of some sort, give the folded-over pipe a modest whack with the tool & a hammer, This will re-seat & re-stake the tiny pipe.
 Only in quite rare instances have I had to seal the pipe interface.

-There have been rare instances where that tiny pipe has split from frozen water in the bowl.
-If so, the pipe must then be replaced….unless you feel a bulging wallet ….then you can purchase a new bowl.
+There have been rare instances where that tiny pipe has split from the freezing of water in the bowl.
+If so, the pipe must then be replaced….unless you have a bulging wallet ….then you can purchase a new bowl.
+Remember that there are left side, and right side bowls.

-Similarly rare, there have been instances from another small but slightly larger pipe.
-This is the one coming downwards from the carburetor main body, that dips into a bowl corner “well”.
-It also splits from water and freezing.
-This causes problems with the choke (enrichener) operation.
+There have been instances of splits from the other small pipe.
+This is the one coming downwards from the carburetor main body, that dips into the bowl corner “well”.
+A split causes problems with the choke (enrichener) operation.
 That pipe can usually be fixed by soldering a larger pipe over it, but be very careful in your work, and do notice if the downwards pipe has any side holes, if so, those must be maintained in operation.

 2. Remove the leaking float bowl by levering backwards the small loop in the stiff wire that holds the float bowl to the carburetor main body.